Ghost (musical): Act II

-Carl arrives, armed, desperate, and frightened for life, as he owes dangerous drug dealers money.
+Carl arrives, armed, desperate, and frightened for his life, as he owes dangerous drug dealers money.
 Though he doesn't want to resort to such measures, Carl grabs Molly and holds his gun to her.
 He tells Sam that if he doesn't tell him where the money is, he's going to kill her.
 There's a struggle, and Carl is killed.
 He's dragged away in the same way Willie was earlier.

 Now that Carl is gone and Molly is safe, the light returns for Sam.
 Molly is able to see and hear him.
 Knowing it's time for him to go, Sam says goodbye to Oda Mae, and regretfully turns to Molly.
 Sam finally tells Molly that he loves her in the way that she wants to hear and goes into the light ("Finale").

 Productions

 Manchester (2011)

 The musical had a world premiere try-out at the Manchester Opera House, Manchester, England with performances beginning 28 March 2011 and running through 14 May 2011.
 It was directed by Tony Award-winning director Matthew Warchus, with set and costume design by Rob Howell, choreography by Ashley Wallen, musical supervision and arrangements by Christopher Nightingale, illusions by Paul Kieve, lighting by Hugh Vanstone, sound design by Bobby Aitken and projection design by Jon Driscoll.

 Cast members included Richard Fleeshman as Sam Wheat, Caissie Levy as Molly Jensen, Sharon D. Clarke as Oda Mae Brown and Andrew Langtree as Carl Bruner.